 My Story: I was in the break room and I was told to report to the Radar Room to do a radar approach (talk down) with a B737.
 I was told by the supervisor that the B737 was having navigational equipment problems.
 I was not aware of an electrical failure until I was briefed by the controller who had been working the flight.

-Note: A Boeing 737/5 has a standby battery that will last only 30 minutes (meaning: after 30 minutes no radio & no navigation equipment).
+This model Boeing 737/500 had a standby battery that last only for 30 minutes (meaning: after 30 minutes no radio & no navigation equipment).

 I was the only controller on duty out of twelve others that knew how to conduct a radar approach (see PDF below).
 That night we had an overcast ceiling with base of the clouds at 700 feet and the visibility was 4 miles!